 This is a topical subject and is a question often asked by SAP Finance users – can Balance Sheet reconciliations be performed in SAP?
 Within standard SAP functionality, the answer is unfortunately ‘NO’.

-However, it is not all bad news, because a new product on the market by BEST offers automated Balance Sheet reconciliations in SAP.
+However, it is not all bad news, because BEST offers automated Balance Sheet reconciliations in SAP.
 The BEST GL reconciliation module offers Balance Sheet reconciliations, approvals, full audit history and reporting across your balance sheet accounts, all within SAP.

 But perhaps let’s back up a few steps to see why this is even something that would be required by your organisation.